 Don’t: Stay on the couch.
 Even though it’s nice to rest after a long day’s work, keeping active over the day and night helps a lot in preventing varicose veins forming.

-6. Treatment for varicose veins
+6. Do’s and don’ts for varicose veins treatment

 Do: Seek treatment.
 You may have heard of surgical stripping – an in-hospital surgery to remove varicose veins from the legs.
 It requires a long hospital stay and a lengthy recovery.
 Modern non-surgical treatment options, like those offered at The Vein Institute, are minimally invasive and can be done on your lunch break.
 Learn more: Varicose vein treatment.